akme/sonm-cockroach/README.md

 ```
 ./rds.sh getips
 ```
-### Changer replication factor
+### Change replication factor
 By default cluster runs with replication factor 3, that means any data has 3 copies, but for such dynamic environment as fog, you may want to increase this number:
 ```
 $ ./rds.sh setreplica 5
 ```
-Cluster need some time to make additional copies of data, so be patient to wait until sync ends.
+Cluster needs some time to make additional copies of data, so be patient to wait until sync ends.
 ### Destroy cluster
 When you want to stop using and destroy cluster, you just need to close all deals and cancel orders:
 ```